inkstitch/inkstitch/_pages/en/upcoming.md

 ### Stitch Plan
   * Add [option to lock stitch plan](/docs/visualize/#stitch-plan-preview) (make it insensitve for mouse interactions)

-### Stroke to Live Path Effect Satin
-  * Converts a Stroke type element into a live path effect satin

 ## Embroidery Formats
   * Add file name to header of some file formats
+  * Fix an issue when stop commands resulted into a mismatch between colors and color blocks